TimBate/GCD_Project1/CodeBook.md

 the equivalent variable in the UCI HAR Dataset.
 The attached appendix describes each of these original variables.

+Each row relates to a specific combination of subject and activity.
+With 30 subjects and six activities, this gives 180 rows.

 ### Summary method
 Each of the columns from three to 81 were created by summarising a measure from the UCI HAR Dataset.
 The measure was averaged over every entry relating to the subject and activity.
 For example,